 Figma also stands out for its team collaboration opportunities.
 Because it's a web-based wireframing app, multiple team members can log in and access the design file simultaneously, whether to tweak the design or add content.
+The Spotlight tool is also a useful way to run demos or meetings, letting collaborators see the project from your view.
 The most compelling feature is the ability for a team to carry on an entire conversation inside the design file, leaving sticky note-like comments that other teammates can then reply to or mark as complete.

 Figma price: Free for up to three projects; from $12/user/month (billed annually) for the Professional plan that includes unlimited projects.

 Best wireframe app for handing off design documentation to developers